Mohasb/MHCars-React/README.md

 # MHCars-React
-a car rental application made with react and three.js
+A car rental application made with react and three.js